DeimosHall/Basics-of-Rust/README.md

-# My implementation of The Rust Programming Language book
+# Code examples of The Rust Programming Language book

 ## The hello world looks like this

 ~~~rust